JustRayCB/ULBTemplate/config.typ

 #let template = Template.with(
-    language: "fr", // If you want to change the language, (Only "fr" and "en" are supported)
+    language: "en", // If you want to change the language, (Only "fr" and "en" are supported)
-    title: "Rayan's Template",
+    title: "Ray's Template",
     ue: "UE", // Coruse Mnemonic
     subject: "Sujet", // Name of the subject/course
     authors: (
-      "Rayan Contuliano Bravo",
+      "Ray",
     ),
     teachers: (
         "M. Name",